openlibhums/memory-alpha/content/support/submission/submission-customisation-placeholder.md

 You can tell when a submission item is linked to a setting under the 'Setting or Text' column in the main table or the 'Existing setting' field being completed when editing a submission item.

+### Custom HTML

+A submission item can also just have some custom HTML, you can fill out the 'Text' rich text box.
+When using the Text field you should not select an Existing Setting or this will take precedence when the page is rendered.

+### Special Display

+Special Display settings are used to display Licenses and Sections on the Submission page.
+To add these blocks you need to set the title of the item to either:

+- licenses

+or

+- sections

+You must also leave 'Text' and 'Existing setting' blank.
+This will render a special template that displays all publicly available sections or licenses.
 -->